-If you’ve always been interested on a career as a dental assistant, but is unsure of how exactly you’d fare or how long it’ll take to become one, consider those worries gone with the availability of online training and courses that’ll let you be a part of the field of Dentistry in a modern and more convenient way.
+If you’ve always been interested in a career as a dental assistant, but is unsure of how exactly you’d fare or how long it’ll take to become one, consider those worries gone with the availability of online training and courses that’ll let you be a part of the field of Dentistry in a modern and more convenient way.
 With that in mind, check out these qualities that you should also keep in mind that’ll help you establish a sustainable career as a dental assistant.
-Qualities of a Good Dental Assistant

 Dental assistants must listen closely to patients and other healthcare workers.
 They also need to closely follow directions from a dentist or dental hygienist, so they can help assist patients and at the same time execute their other day-to-day tasks.
 To be an effective listener, the dental assistant must face the patient and maintain eye contact.
 Additionally, he must keep an open mind without judging the dentist or patient while the two are engaged in a medical conversation.
 Lastly, an effective listener gives regular feedback to support and better understand what the dentist or patient is talking about.

 Knowledge of computer applications, Microsoft Office suite, average keyboarding speed, and ten keys are some of the basic computer skills that’ll help you become a well-rounded dental assistant.
 Since overseeing patient files, insurance claims, and transcribing notes are some of your usual tasks, it’s critical for you to have basic computer proficiency to help you become more efficient on the job.

 A dental assistant takes over administrative duties and also assists a professional dentist during consultations and dental procedures.
 They may also be asked to assist with patient care and lab tasks.
-As a dental assistant you have a prolific career ahead of you.
+As a dental assistant, you have a prolific career ahead of you.
 You can expect to earn about $34,000 per year and have access to 25% more job opportunities than your predecessors.